+Students who have unmet financial obligations or who have failed to comply with College requirements are not permitted to register or receive grades until the hold is cleared with the issuing office.
+Further, information relating to student records, such as certification of attendance and diplomas are also withheld.
 SUNY Orange participates in most major federal and state financial aid programs and offers institutional scholarships as well.
 There is a Financial Aid office at each college location to assist eligible students in removing the financial barriers that may discourage them from attending college.
 All students are urged to file an application for financial aid.
 In order for the Financial Aid office to finalize eligibility or award financial aid, all required documentation requested must be submitted.
 The FAFSA is the first step in the financial aid process.
 You can complete the FAFSA to apply for federal student financial aid, such as the PELL Grant, student loans, and federal work study.
-The FAFSA is available on the FAFSA website www.fafsa.ed.gov.
+The FAFSA is available on the FAFSA website https://fafsa.ed.gov.